Vivian Fry

 Tuesday, October 21- Report Cards

-Friday, October 24- House Day!
+Friday, October 24- Fundraiser money and forms are due.
+House Day!
 Wear a yellow shirt and accessories with uniform bottoms.
 Go Eheys!

 Tuesday, October 28- PTO Annual Skate Night